 Welcome to the CUSU Women's Campaign

-The work of the campaign is co-ordinated by the full-time CUSU Women's Officer and supported by JCR and MCR women's officers in the colleges.
-We are the main representative for women in the University, as well as an autonomous campaigning body which provides a wide variety of services, resources and events for women in Cambridge.
-Decisions are made at our fortnightly Women's Forum, which is open to all self-defining women and non-binary, and should be regularly attended by your college women's officer.
+The work of the campaign is co-ordinated by the full-time CUSU Women's Officer (for 2015 - 16, this is Charlie Chorley) and supported by JCR and MCR women's officers in the colleges.
+We are the main representative body for women in the University, as well as an autonomous campaigning body which provides a wide variety of services, resources and events for women in Cambridge.
+Decisions are made at our fortnightly Women's Forum, which is open to all self-defining women and non-binary people, and should be regularly attended by your college women's officer.
 Forum is a space for discussing different projects or plans, for deciding on our campaign ideas, supporting each other and enabling change throughout the university.
-The Women's Campaign also has a committee composed of three campaigns managers who facilitate the working groups for each of the priority campaigns, which are chosen by Forum each year, as well representational officers: BME, LGBT+, Disabled, International and Graduate Women's.
+The Women's Campaign also has a committee composed of three campaigns managers who facilitate the working groups for each of the priority campaigns, which are chosen by Forum each year, as well representational officers: BME, LGBT+, Trans, Disabled, International and Graduate Women's.